Find a Specialist Near You

-- Transrectal ultrasound — an ultrasound probe inserted into the rectum checks for prostate abnormalities.
-The probe passes sound waves off the prostate, and a computer creates a sonogram from the echoes
+- Transrectal ultrasound – an ultrasound probe is inserted into the rectum to check for prostate abnormalities

 - Transrectal ultrasound with MRI – a 3-D image that more precisely identifies prostate tumors and pinpoints biopsy sites.
 The increased accuracy of this procedure means as many as one-third of patients may opt for surveillance and avoid surgery

 - Transrectal biopsy – a needle inserted through the ultrasound probe into the prostate removes tissue samples from several different areas of the gland, which are examined for cancer cells

 What Are the Treatment Options for Prostate Cancer?

 Houston Methodist’s experts work as a team to offer the most advanced prostate cancer treatment options, including robotic surgery and minimally invasive procedures.
 Our goal is to provide effective treatments, while preserving healthy tissue and cells.